Director of Career Services

 J.D., Cornell University

-David P. O'Brien joined Georgia Law in 2011 as its director of Legal Career Services.
-In this role, O'Brien is responsible for the management of the Office of Legal Career Services, which includes overseeing on-campus and off-campus interview programs, administering fall and spring recruiting programs, maintaining a legal recruiting database and jobs board, providing career counseling and guidance to Georgia Law students and alumni, and promoting the school and its graduates in markets in the Southeast and beyond.
+David P. O'Brien joined Georgia Law in 2011 as its director of Career Services.
+In this role, O'Brien is responsible for the management of the Office of Career Services, which includes overseeing on-campus and off-campus interview programs, administering fall and spring recruiting programs, maintaining a legal recruiting database and jobs board, providing career counseling and guidance to Georgia Law students and alumni, and promoting the school and its graduates in markets in the Southeast and beyond.

 O'Brien comes to UGA with almost 20 years of experience as a practicing attorney in addition to having served as an adjunct professor at American University’s Washington College of Law, where he taught legal ethics and externship seminars.